muratk5n/thirdwave/en/README.md

 exist.

 And dark matter, dark energy..?
-The bleeding edge of theoretical physics post 70s has not done well..
+The bleeding edge of theoretical physics post 70s is lost..
 Gross is asking for 80 more years so ST can show anything 🤦‍♂️ \#ST_LQG

 ---